CURRICULA VITAE

 MAL Lydia's Givers color.jpg

 Mr. Michael Lorence lives in Williamsburg, Virginia, and serves the Foundation as President and Director.
 Mr. Lorence is a woodsman, craftsman, teacher, and guide.
-He has been crafting private cultural spaces and reading the American founding documents, works of the American Renaissance, and the larger world’s classical literatures with leaders in the worlds of action for forty years.
+He has been crafting private cultural spaces and reading the American founding documents, works of the American Renaissance, and the larger world’s classical literatures with leaders in the worlds of responsible action for forty years.
 He guides the Innermost House Conversation as an experimental association of practical thinkers seeking to transcend the boundaries of specialized knowledge through contemplative discourse.

 Christopher_Nelson_St_Johns.jpg